Altruistic suicide: Protests

+Ireland

+Bobby Sands, an officer of the Irish Republican Army, died after 66 days of hunger striking while imprisoned.
+The strike was part of a larger set of 1981 protests by Irish prisoners which centered on 5 demands: the right not to wear a prison uniform; the right not to do prison work, the right of free association with other prisoners, and to organise educational and recreational pursuits, the right to one visit, one letter, and one parcel per week, and full restoration of remission lost through the protest.

 Thailand

 Nuamthong Praiwan, a taxi driver who attempted suicide, drove his taxi into a tank in protest after the military coup of 2006.
 He was later found hanging from a pedestrian footbridge.
 Officials found a suicide note and later ruled his death a suicide.

-In 2020, Khanakorn Pianchana, a Thai judge committed suicide to protest the Thai justice system.
-He made a suicide attempt in October 2019, Khanakorn shot himself in the chest with a pistol in the Yala province court, after he acquitted five men on murder and firearms charges due to lack of evidence and reading a short statement, in order to protest against interference in the justice system.
+In 2020, Khanakorn Pianchana, a Thai judge, committed suicide to protest the Thai justice system.
+He made a suicide attempt in October 2019, when he shot himself in the chest with a pistol in the Yala province court, after he acquitted five men on murder and firearms charges due to lack of evidence and reading a short statement, in order to protest against interference in the justice system.
 He died in a second attempt in March 2020, after being subject to investigations following his actions.

+Tibet

+As of May 2022, 160 monks, nuns, and ordinary people have self-immolated in Tibet as a form of protest since 27 February 2009, when Tapey, a young monk from Kirti Monastery, set himself on fire in the marketplace in Ngawa City, Ngawa County, Sichuan.
+According to the International Campaign for Tibet (ICT), "Chinese police have beaten, shot, isolated, and disappeared self-immolators who survived."

+Tunisia

+Tarek el-Tayeb Mohamed Bouazizi was a Tunisian street vendor who set himself on fire on 17 December 2010 in Sidi Bouzid, Tunisia, an act which became a catalyst for the Tunisian Revolution and the wider Arab Spring against autocratic regimes.
+His self-immolation was in response to the confiscation of his wares and the harassment and humiliation inflicted on him by a municipal official and her aides.